Rohan-Repo/CanTek-SQL-Week/README.md

 # CanTek-SQL-Week
-SQL Assignments for CanTek's Data Analysis Cohort
+<h3> SQL Assignments for CanTek's Data Analysis Cohort </h3>

+We Analysed the data for the <b> DVD Rental DB <b> - https://www.postgresqltutorial.com/postgresql-getting-started/postgresql-sample-database/

 Day-Wise Scripts added with increasing order of Complexity.